pallets/flask/docs/templating.rst

 Streaming
 ---------

-It can be useful to not render the whole template as one complete string, instead render it as a stream, yielding smaller incremental strings.
-This can be used for streaming HTML in chunks to speed up initial page load, or to save memory when rendering a very large template.

-The Jinja template engine supports rendering a template piece by piece, returning an iterator of strings.
-Flask provides the :func:`~flask.stream_template` and :func:`~flask.stream_template_string` functions to make this easier to use.
+Rather than rendering the entire template into a single large string, it can be rendered in smaller pieces and returned as a stream.
+This allows the application to send partial output to the client sooner.

+Streaming can be helpful in scenarios such as:

+- improving initial page load times by sending HTML chunks as they are ready
+- reducing memory usage when working with very large templates

+Streaming Templates
+^^^^^^^^^^^^^^^^^^^

+Jinja allows templates to be rendered incrementally, producing a stream of string fragments instead of a single consolidated output.
+This enables applications to send partial responses as they become available.

+Flask exposes helpers to simplify streamed rendering:

+- :func:`~flask.stream_template` — streams a template file.
+- :func:`~flask.stream_template_string` — streams a template given as a string.

 .. code-block:: python